MetaProvide/talked/README.md

 * Support using a authenticated user
 * Add options to control transcoding
 * When using authenticated user, add option to auto add the recording user when recording non public chat.

+## License

+This program is licensed under the AGPLv3 or later.